minitamathew/CleanData/CodeBook.md

  				CODE BOOK - MEAN MEASUREMENTS

-The data for this assignment was taken from the data collected from the accelerometers and gyroscope present in the Samsung Galaxy S smartphone.
+This project source the data collected from the accelerometers and gyroscope present in the Samsung Galaxy S smartphone.
 The subject's name was transformed into an unique ID number ranging from 1 to 30.
 The activities are a factor with six levels : Walking,Walking 	upstairs,Walking downstairs, Sitting, Standing and Laying.